 - JD Power and Associates “Outstanding Cardiovascular Experience” distinction, three consecutive years

-The Nebraska Medical Center services patients in Nebraska, Iowa, South Dakota and Missouri with specialty neurological programs including stroke, epilepsy, Multiple Sclerosis, brain surgery, spine surgery, neurosurgery, brain and spine tumors, pain management, Alzheimer’s disease, essential tremors, Huntington’s disease, Parkinson’s disease, restless leg syndrome, tourette’s syndrome and Dystonia.
+Nebraska Medicine services patients in Nebraska, Iowa, South Dakota and Missouri with specialty neurological programs including stroke, epilepsy, Multiple Sclerosis, brain surgery, spine surgery, neurosurgery, brain and spine tumors, pain management, Alzheimer’s disease, essential tremors, Huntington’s disease, Parkinson’s disease, restless leg syndrome, tourette’s syndrome and Dystonia.

 Accreditation and awards